Langa Mavuso: Inspiration

-The singer's work is inspired by his big and amazing fan Latita Kowa,she was always there for Nhlakanipho via social media and that made Langa go forward with his music talent. he has gone through including the different phases of love he has experienced; his EP Liminal Sketches was about losing love and his EP Home is about being betrayed by love.
+The singer's work is inspired in part by a fan, Latita Kowa, who supported him via social media.
+His music reflects different phases of love he has experienced; his EP Liminal Sketches was about losing love and his EP Home is about being betrayed by love.
 For Liminal Sketches, the singer worked with Illa N, Spoek Mathambo, and Bongeziwe Mabandla and all the tracks are about a past love who died a few years ago; the EP was a way for the singer to resolve issues regarding the loved one, a way of finding himself after the loss, and reassuring himself.

 Mavuso recorded the EP Home after going through a break-up that he used as inspiration for "Sunday Blues" and "Home"; the singer describes that he went through a lot because of the relationship and his single "Mvula" is a continuation of the heartbreak as it talks about letting go of love that has caused so much pain.
 The singer worked with Redbull Studios on the EP Home and then worked with Black Coffee's label Soulistic Music on his 11-track Langa album, released in 2020.